-Keystone is providing support for Further With Food, an online hub for the exchange of information and solutions that can help achieve the national goal of cutting food waste in half by 2030.
+Keystone is provided support for Further With Food, an online hub for the exchange of information and solutions that can help achieve the national goal of cutting food waste in half by 2030.
 The coalition behind Further With Food includes businesses, government entities, investors, NGOs, academics, and individuals.

 - Discussed initiatives to reduce food waste in the public, private, and civic sectors;